APTrust/userguide/docs/partner_tools.md

 # Partner Tools

+!!! warning

+    APTrust partner tools have not yet been updated to work with the Registry.
+Current tools still use the outdated Pharos API.
+We expect to update the partner tools in 2023.

 Command line tools for Mac, Linux, and Windows are available through the links below:

 * [OSX Intel 64-bit, v 2.2-beta](https://s3.amazonaws.com/aptrust.public.download/partner-apps/osx/APTrust_Partner_Tools_Mac_2.2-beta.zip)